-OPBAS finds improvements In its fifth report, the Office for Professional Body Anti-Money Laundering Action to Take: needed amongst anti-money Supervision (OPBAS) has found that while most Professional Body Supervisors laundering supervisors (PBS) are complying with money laundering regulations, how they supervise is still not consistently effective.
+• In its fifth report, the Office for Professional Body Anti-Money Laundering Supervision (OPBAS) has found that while most Professional Body Supervisors Action to Take: U J (PBS) are complying with money laundering regulations, how they supervise is still not consistently effective.
 You can read the full results here.